 Subscriber public keys in certificates that assert the id-fpki-pivi-content-signing OID in the extended key usage extension have a maximum usage period of nine years.
 The private keys corresponding to the public keys in these certificates have a maximum usage period of three years.
-Expiration of the id-fpki-certpcy-pivi-contentSigning certificate must be later than the expiration of the id-fpki-certpcy-pivi-hardware and id-fpki-certpcy-pivi-certpcy-pivi-cardAuth certificates.
+Expiration of the id-fpki-certpcy-pivi-contentSigning certificate must be later than the expiration of the id-fpki-certpcy-pivi-hardware and id-fpkicertpcy- pivi-cardAuth certificates.